Chapter 5. COM Servers

 13 OBJECT_ENTRY_PRAGMA(class)

-that actually forces the linker to include a symbol pointing to the _ATL_OBJMAP_ENTRY
+that actually forces the linker to include a symbol pointing to the _ATL_OBJMAP_ENTRY.
+OBJECT_ENTRY_PRAGMA is defined

 as follows: